randombk/dcss-llm/README.md

 * Is "an environment that does not penalize slow reaction times", allowing us to run arbitrarily-complex agentic systems to determine the next move.
 * Has an excellent [wiki](http://crawl.chaosforge.org/Crawl_Wiki) and in-game textual descriptions, enabling RAGs.
 * Text/Curses-based interface is easy to parse and interact with programmatically, allowing us to focus on the agent's decision-making rather than navigating the interface.

+## Disclaimer

+THIS IS A PERSONAL PROJECT and is not affiliated with my employer in any way.
+The project is based solely on publicly-available information.
+All opinions are my own and do not necessarily represent the views of my employer.